 All analyzers utilize Falcon brand 5 ml polystyrene (clear plastic) samples tubes.
 Canto B can also accept any standard 96 well plate, but this requires one training session.
 The Imagestream utilizes only standard Eppendorf 1.5 ml snap cap tubes.

-Customers can also have staff-performed fixed cell assays performed by again first contacting Mike Cook.
+Customers can also have staff-performed fixed cell assays performed by again first contacting Javid Mohammed.
 Experiments with an accompanying explanatory written key can be dropped off in room 307 Jones Bldg after signing the "Research Signin" clipboard on the counter.
 The fridge is under the counter.
 Evening or weekend dropoffs can be put in CR308, the coldroom just down the hallway from room 306.

 Customers can directly make their own reservations to schedule their sorting times on the Astrios sorter (Lynn Martinek in room 336 Jones, 919.613.7821), or the DiVa sorter (Bin Li in room 307 Jones, 919.613.7818) using the online calendar.
 Typically after the first couple of appointments are made by telephone, a new customer is able to accurately judge how much time to reserve.